StackVista/stackstate-docs/setup/agent/agent-v1.md

 {% endtab %}

 {% tab title="Windows" %}
-To check if the StackState Agent V1 (legacy) is running and receive information about the Agent's state:
+To check if the Rancher Observability Agent V1 (legacy) is running and receive information about the Agent's state:

 ```text
 "./agent.exe status"